sajayprakash/megathread/README.md

-If you have any suggestions and recommendations or find any errors, feel free to [open a request ](https://github.com/sajayprakash/sajayprakash.com/issues/new/).
+If you have any suggestions and recommendations or find any errors, feel free to [open a request](https://github.com/sajayprakash/sajayprakash.com/issues/new/).

 Items in this page that have a 🌟 icon next to them represent my top/favourite pick(s) from that category.